-The interstate commission shall meet and take such actions as are consistent with the provisions of this compact.

-Except as otherwise provided in this compact and unless a greater percentage is required by the bylaws, in order to constitute an act of the interstate commission, such act shall have been taken at a meeting of the interstate commission and shall have received an affirmative vote of a majority of the members present.

-Each member of the interstate commission shall have the right and power to cast a vote to which that compacting state is entitled and to participate in the business and affairs of the interstate commission.
-A member shall vote in person on behalf of the state and shall not delegate a vote to another member state.
-However, a state council shall appoint another authorized representative, in the absence of the commissioner from that state, to cast a vote on behalf of the member state at a specified meeting.
-The bylaws may provide for members' participation in meetings by telephone or other means of telecommunication or electronic communication.
-Any voting conducted by telephone, or other means of telecommunication or electronic communication, shall be subject to the same quorum requirements of meetings where members are present in person.
+- A. The Interstate Commission shall meet and take such actions as are consistent with the provisions of this Compact. - B. Except as otherwise provided in this compact and unless a greater percentage is required by the bylaws, in order to constitute an act of the Interstate Commission, each act shall have been taken at a meeting of the Interstate Commission and shall have received an affirmative vote of a majority of the members present. - C. Each member of the Interstate Commission shall have the right and power to cast a vote to which that Compacting State is entitled and to participate in the business and affairs of the Interstate Commission.
+A Member shall vote in person on behalf of the state and shall not delegate a vote to another member state.
+However, a State Council shall appoint another authorized representative, in the absence of the commissioner from that state, to cast a vote on behalf of the member state at a specified meeting.
+The bylaws may provide for Members' participation in meetings by telephone or other means of telecommunication or electronic communication.
+Any voting conducted by telephone or other means of telecommunication or electronic communication shall be subject to the same quorum requirements of meetings where members are present in person.